Sugar and Liver Disease: Taming My Sweet Tooth

-Noticing that little or should I say “Big Sweet Tooth” has always been a fight for me.
-Over the years and now that I look back on the progression of my liver disease to stage 4, I notice my sweet tooth has increased and grown into this huge sugar monster.
+Fighting that little, or should I say, "Big Sweet Tooth," has always been difficult for me.
+Looking back on my liver disease progression to stage 4 over the years, I notice my sweet tooth has increased and grown into this huge sugar monster.

-I crave it every minute of my day.
-From sippin on an extra-caramel macchiato to bubble gum and hard candy.
-I could live on just sugar I am sure, but my body starts screaming at me.
-From my bloated stomach caused by excess water retention to my abdomen hurting from severe constipation.
+I crave it every minute of every day.
+From sippin' on an extra-caramel macchiato to bubble gum or hard candy.
+I could live on just sugar, I am sure.
+But my body starts screaming at me: from my bloated stomach caused by excess water retention to my abdomen hurting from severe constipation.
 My mind then also gets so cloudy and far more than usual, to the extreme fatigue and sluggishness.
-You see, sugar no longer gives me energy but actually robs me from what little energy I have.
+You see, sugar no longer gives me energy but actually robs me of what little energy I have.
 It took me experiencing these peaks and valleys in my diet to reach out to my doctor and find out what was going on.

 It has been a hard thing to do but I have since replaced my cravings of sugary snacks and junk with fruits and vegetables.
 I have even gone as far as replacing my salt intake with a product called Mrs. Dash.
-This product is amazing and has a variety of flavored seasoning to use for your cooking and grilling chicken and fish (good for liver digestion) Red meats are harsh for the liver to process.
+It's amazing and has a variety of flavored seasoning to use for your cooking and grilling chicken and fish (good for liver digestion).
+Red meats are harsh for the liver to process.
 I will admit I am not living a total salt-free and sugar-free life.
 I do continue to have minimal amounts of both but it is a far cry from the earlier days.
-I have learned now what makes my body happy and trust me you will as well.
+I now know what makes my body happy and trust me you will too.

-One of my quick sweet fixes is to take and slice up a banana, place it in the microwave for 1 minute, then top it with sliced walnuts or pecans.
-Something amazing happens to bananas when they are warmed up they become delicious and sweet.
-The added nuts give it texture if you are one who is bothered with textured stuff.
-For a special treat I will add 1 marshmallow to create a hot banana split.
+One of my quick sweet fixes is to slice up a banana, place it in the microwave for 1 minute, then top it with sliced walnuts or pecans.
+Something amazing happens to bananas when they are warmed up, they become delicious and sweet.
+The added nuts give it texture.
+For a special treat, I will add 1 marshmallow to create a hot banana split.